25 of the Best Ophthalmologists Near Me in Fort Meade, MD

 English

 Dr. Susan Bressler is the Julia G. Levy, Ph.D.
 Professor of Ophthalmology at the Wilmer Eye Institute.
 She is an ophthalmologist and has subspecialty training in medical retinal disorders, vitreoretinal disease, and retinal surgery.
 Her main research interest has been collaborative efforts in clinical trials - serving as principal investigator of an image reading center that has served as a central unit for many clinical trials and epidemiologic investigations, as Vice Chair of the Diabetic Retinopathy Clinical Research Network and as principal investigator of a participating clinical center in several major clinical trials.
 Most studies have specific emphasis on the treatment of both non-neovascular and neovascular age-related macular degeneration and all aspects of diabetic retinopathy.
 Dr. Bressler has a large national and international referral practice.
 In addition, she has published 223 peer reviewed articles and 55 book chapters.
 Editorial Board positions have included American Journal of Ophthalmology, Survey of Ophthalmology, Retina, EyeNet Magazine, Health After 50: The Johns Hopkins Medical Letter and the Wilmer Retina Update.
 Dr. Bressler is highly rated in 14 conditions, according to our data.
-Her top areas of expertise are Diabetic Macular Edema (DME), Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Diabetic Retinopathy, and Vitrectomy.
+Her clinical expertise encompasses Diabetic Macular Edema (DME), Age-Related Macular Degeneration (ARMD), Late-Onset Retinal Degeneration, Diabetic Retinopathy, and Vitrectomy.
+Dr. Bressler is board certified in American Board Of Ophthalmology.

 Expertise in